cnoffsin/SimianArmy/README.md

 I made these changes to his code

--Updated jclouds for Gradle
+*Updated jclouds for Gradle

--Disabled the other monkeys.
-Just disabling them in properties wasn't enough, I had to disable them in the java code -Took out Cinder 1.0 references because it has been deprecated by jclouds -Added the ssh lines commented out here src/main/resources/chaos.properties -Enabled the lines that work for Openstack in all properties files and disabled the ones that don't -Monkey's are left leashed but I turned up the frequency that they run and enabled MonkeyTime at all hours of the day
+*Disabled the other monkeys.
+Just disabling them in properties wasn't enough, I had to disable them in the java code

+*Took out Cinder 1.0 references because it has been deprecated by jclouds

+*Added the ssh lines commented out here src/main/resources/chaos.properties

+*Enabled the lines that work for Openstack in all properties files and disabled the ones that don't

+*Monkey's are left leashed but I turned up the frequency that they run and enabled MonkeyTime at all hours of the day

 ## Netflix SimianArmy Description